LibertyDSNP/spec/pages/Ethereum/Registry.md

 The Registry supports EIP 712 methods to permit a second party to pay gas costs for address and handle changes.
 Once an EIP 712 transaction is made, anyone may replay that action without further authorization.
-This breaks DSNP's security guarantees when the registration owner has made additional changes to either address or handle.
+This breaks the security guarantees of DSNP when the registration owner has made additional changes to either address or handle.
 To mitigate this, the Registry contract MUST store a nonce for every registration.
 When it receives an EIP 712 transaction, it MUST check that the nonce parameter matches the stored nonce, and it MUST increment the stored nonce if the transaction succeeds.